olliecee/express-simple-routes/README.md

 This is whats going to allow you to return user context to your routes.
 You need to create authentication middleware that accepts a Bearer token in the authorization property from the header.

+This is optional and you can do this with just Express using `app.use()` if you want more customizations.

 | Property | Description | Input | Output |
 | --- | --- | --- | --- |
 | authMiddleware | This controls whether or not a user is allowed to view content and provides user context into your [handler] | token | {User Object} |